Drama (American duo): 2024: TIL WE DIE Tour, international appearances, and new collaborations

-2025: Present
+2025–2026: Platonic Romance, remixes, and tour

 In early 2025, DRAMA announced their new management under Renee Brodeur and Ben Collins at TMWRK Management, which also manages artists such as A-Trak and Diplo.
-On January 14, the duo released CHICAGO (Remixes), followed by a sold-out DJ set at Chicago’s Smartbar on January 25, where they introduced DRAMA CLUB, a new series of DJ sets.
+On January 14, the duo released CHICAGO (Remixes), followed by a sold-out DJ set at Chicago's Smartbar on January 25, where they introduced DRAMA CLUB, a new series of DJ sets.